Chinglim/LAB4/README.md

 3)At the next cycle, the data from the data bus is then uploaded into the Instruction Register.

-4)As 7 is th opcode for LDAI, the contorller then retrieves the operand from memory(and places it on the data bus)
+4)As 7 is the opcode for LDAI, the contorller then retrieves the operand from memory(and places it on the data bus)

 5)So that at the next cycle, it can be loaded into the Accumulator.